chef/monitoring-integration-automate/prometheus/prometheus_slack_Integration_and_Notification.md

 ### Alerts Example

-The following screenshot shows an example of an Prometheus alert in Slack
+The following screenshot shows an example of a Prometheus alert in Slack

 ![Alert](./images/Skack-10.png)